 Norway has evolved from being one of the poorest countries in Europe into one of the richest in the world, due to the discovery exploitation of oil and gas.
 Over the last 50 years, the Norwegian diet has followed the same path and moved from very simple food towards an abundant food availability.
 While the country is slowly challenging its economic model, a new food movement has emerged in Norway, and most specifically in Oslo.
 Entrepreneurs, policy makers, restaurants chefs, and consumers are constantly inventing more sustainable and healthier food culture.

-This Study Tour program is designed to give you a greater understanding of sustainability from a European context through a mixture of visits to research centers, companies, and NGOs.
-You will be able to identify different interest groups, as well as gain a greater insight into the role of communities, governments, and businesses in creating and implementing technology and standards for greater sustainability.
+This Study Tour is designed to give you a greater understanding of food sustainability solutions from a European context through a range of visits to public institutions, companies, NGOs, and farms.
+You learn to identify different food actors, responsible for a more sustainable food transition.
+You gain greater insight into the role of communities, governments, and businesses in creating and implementing technology and standards for greater food sustainability.

-- Gain important insight into the various interest groups involved in the development of sustainable systems, technologies, and policy mechanisms
+- Gain important insight into the various stakeholders involved in the development of sustainable food systems, technologies, and policy mechanisms

-- Experience Norway's beautiful nature and reflect on nature-culture interfaces while exploring Hardangervidda National Park
+- Experience Norway's beautiful nature and reflect on the importance of preserving biodiversity by exploring Hardangervidda National Park